MA

 You should have (or expect to be awarded) an undergraduate degree of at least upper second class standard in a relevant/related subject.

-Experience in drama, dance, performance and theatre studies, and/or performing arts management at undergraduate level is desirable; if you don't have this experience, you may need to demonstrate your potential ability in – and sensitivity to – these areas.
-We also welcome applications from practicing artists or those who have been involved in an area of production and wish to develop a performing arts company or business.
+Experience in drama, dance, performance and theatre studies, and/or performing arts management at undergraduate level is desirable.
+If you don't have this experience, you may need to demonstrate your potential ability in – and sensitivity to – these areas.
+We also welcome applications from practising artists or those who have been involved in an area of production and wish to develop a performing arts company or business.

 You might also be considered for some programmes if you aren’t a graduate or your degree is in an unrelated field, but have relevant experience and can show that you have the ability to work at postgraduate level.